OrsoEric/HOWTO-ComfyUI/README.md

 The scope of this repository is to document how to run Comfy UI with ROCm acceleration with a AMD 7900XTX under Windows.

+## Value Proposition

+Nvidia and CUDA works better.
+But Nvidia makes you pay a significant premium for VRAM, and VRAM is critical to machine learning.

+When choosing how to upgrade in 2025-01 my choices were
+- AMD 7900XTX 24GB: 940€
+- Nvidia 3090 24GB 4 years old used: 750€
+- Nvidia 4090 24GB: 2500 €
+- Nvidia 5090 32GB: 3500 €

+Initially I wasn't very happy, it's cheaper but it took me six months and a dozen rebuilds to find a stack that consistently accelerates ROCm.
+I helped debug some workaround for issues like [OOM with VAE decode](https://github.com/ROCm/ROCm/issues/4729)

+A year later, I'm feeling better and better about the purchase.
+Finally AMD has released windows drivers for ROCm, and ComfyUI works for me without issues, I even rebuilt with this instruction and it worked instantly.
+I guess I experienced the "fine wine" AMD is famous for.

+In my region the 7900XTX still goes for 850€ to 950€ at the time of update 2025-12-09, and in my opinion this is amazing value to accelerate ComfyUI generation and local LLMs.

+16GB cards are more affordable, but those 8GB go a long way in machine learning.

 ## Hardware

 - AMD RX 7900 XTX 24GB <--- The GOAT